 To Sum Up

-Like any other financing option, it’s important to do your homework to make sure this is a good option for you and your business.
+Like any other business financing option, it’s important to do your homework to ensure this is a good option for you and your business.
 Make sure you completely understand the terms of any factoring agreement before you sign on the dotted line.